 The bachelor programme «Eastern European Studies» is a multilingual interfaculty, interuniversity programme.
 The Universities of Fribourg and Berne have combined their diverse Eastern European competences to produce this unique offer.

 Students attend classes in Fribourg as well as in Berne.
-The languages of instruction are German and French.
+The languages of instruction are German and Frnch.
 Some lectures are also held in English.
-The syllabus consists of lctures on contemporary history, cultural studies (Slavic studies and cultural philosophy), political science and social anthropology.
+The syllabus consists of lectures on contemporary history, cultural studies (Slavic studies and cultural philosophy), political science and social anthropology.
 The focus is on the 20th century and on current issues.
 Students learn at least one of the region's languages during their course of study, with a choice of Russian, Polish, Czech, Croatian/Serbian/Bosnian, Slovenian or Bulgarian.

 This programme provides intensive student care and support.